Glencoe Dethatching Lawn Services

 - Small branches (bundled per guidelines)

-For larger quantities or off-schedule disposal, Glencoe provides a yard waste drop-off site with posted operating hours and resident permit or sticker requirements.
-Always check the current schedule and accepted materials list before bringing yard waste.
+For those preferring to drop off yard waste, the Village provides a designated site with posted operating hours and resident permit or sticker requirements.
+Always check the current schedule and accepted materials list before transporting yard waste.
 For more information or to confirm collection days, contact:

 Glencoe Department of Public Works